Bernullys/cs50_sql/README.md

 Lecture 0.
 Introduction / Querying

     Three reasons to move beyond spreadsheets to databeses are:
         - Scale.
         - Update Capacity.
         - Speed.

     A database can perform:
         - create.
         - read.
         - update.
         - delete.

     Database management system (DBMS) examples: MySQL, Oracle, PostgreSQLLite, Microsoft Access, MongoDB.
 How to choice of a DBMS:
         - Cost.
         - Amount of support.
         - Weight.

     Getting Started with SQLite:
     Is a language used to interact with databases, via which we can create, read, update, and delete data in a database.

     SELECT * FROM "database";   Select everything.
     SELECT "column1", "column2", "column_n", FROM "database";

             Apart: to work with sqlite3 in my pc I did this:
                 - Install sqlite3 in my WSL using sudo apt install sqlite3.
                 - In VSC install SQLite.
                 - SQLite Viewer (It got installed localy).
                 - Now I can run in the Terminal: sqlite3 database_name.db and will go to the sqlite enviroment.
 To exit use the command .quit.
                 - Then I can type the SQL code.
                 - This command: cat file_name.sql | sqlite3 database_name.db > output.txt will run directly in the Terminal the SQL code in file_name.sql and put the output in a file called output.txt.

     LIMIT keyword limit the number of rows to output.
     SELECT "column1", FROM "database" LIMIT 5;

     WHERE keyword is used to select rows based on condition.
 Conditions could be = , !=, <> (also not equal).
-SELECT "column1", FROM "database" WHERE "column1" = "value";
+    SELECT "column1", FROM "database" WHERE "column1" = 'value';
     If we are using a string as condition it has to be inside single quotes.

     NOT keyword is used with WHERE --> WHERE NOT

     Conditionals: AND OR ()
     SELECT "title", "format"
     FROM "longlist"
     WHERE ("year" = 2022 OR "year" = 2023) AND "format" != 'hardcover';

     Conditions used with NULL, IS NULL and IS NOT NULL.
     SELECT "title", "translator"
     FROM "longlist"
     WHERE "translator" IS NULL;

     LIKE keyword to match some string.
 LIKE is case insentitive.
     % matches any characters around a given string.
     _ matches a single character.
     SELECT "title"
     FROM "longlist"
     WHERE "title" LIKE '%love%';

     SELECT "title"
     FROM "longlist"
     WHERE "title" LIKE 'P_re';

     Ranges can be used with < > <=  >=
     SELECT "title", "author"
     FROM "longlist"
     WHERE "year" >= 2019 AND "year" <= 2022;

     BETWEEN keyword:
     SELECT "title", "author"
     FROM "longlist"
     WHERE "year" BETWEEN 2019 AND 2022;
     You might find it helpful to know you can use BETWEEN with dates, such as BETWEEN '2000-01-01' AND '2000-12-31'.

     ORDER BY keywords, works with DESC ASC.
 Default oreder by ascending and alphabetic.
     SELECT "title", "rating", "votes"
     FROM "longlist"
     ORDER BY "rating" DESC, "votes" DESC
     LIMIT 10;

     Agregate functions:
     COUNT AVG MIN MAX SUM, works with ROUND
     SELECT AVG("rating")
     FROM "longlist";

     SELECT ROUND(AVG("rating"), 2)
     FROM "longlist";

     AS keyword to define a name for a query.
     SELECT ROUND(AVG("rating"), 2) AS "average rating"
     FROM "longlist";

     SELECT COUNT(*) FROM "longlist"; will output the number of rows of the table.

     DISTINCT keyword returns distincts results.
     SELECT COUNT(DISTINCT "publisher")
     FROM "longlist";

+Lecture 1 - Relating

+    One to one.
+    One to many.
+    Many to many.

+    Entity ralationship diagrams (ER Diagrams).
+    0         Zero.
+    +         One.
+    arrow     Many.

+    Keys
+    Is an identifier that is unique for every item in a table.

+    Foreing Keys
+    Is a primary key taken from a different table.
+By referencing the primary key of a different table, it helps relate tha tables by forming a link between them.

+    Subqueries
+    Is a query inside another query.
+These are also called nested queries.
+    Is usefull for one to one or many to many.

+    SELECT "title"
+    FROM "books"
+    WHERE "publisher_id" = (
+        SELECT "id"
+        FROM "publishers"
+        WHERE "publisher" = 'Fitzcarraldo Editions'
+    );

+    SELECT "name"
+    FROM "authors"
+    WHERE "id" = (
+        SELECT "author_id"
+        FROM "authored"
+        WHERE "book_id" = (
+            SELECT "id"
+            FROM "books"
+            WHERE "title" = 'Flights'
+            )
+    );

+    IN keyword
+    Is used to check whether the desired value is in a given list or set of values.
+    SELECT "title"
+    FROM "books"
+    WHERE "id" IN (
+        SELECT "book_id"
+        FROM "authored"
+        WHERE "author_id" = (
+            SELECT "id"
+            FROM "authors"
+            WHERE "name" = 'Fernanda Melchor'
+        )
+    );

+    JOIN keyword
+    This keyword allows us to combinetwo or more tables together.
+    SELECT * FROM "sea_lions"
+    JOIN "migrations" ON "migrations"."id" = "sea_lions"."id";

+    Inner JOIN / Outer JOIN

+    LEFT JOIN       LEFT OUTER JOIN
+    RIGHT JOIN      RIGHT OUTER JOIN
+    FULL JOIN

+    NATURAL JOIN
+    Allows to omit the part of my previous JOINs (from ON forwards).
+    Also assume that the columns with the same name and values want to be join.
+    SELECT *
+    FROM "sea_lions"
+    NATURAL JOIN "migrations";

+    Sets
+    Sets are tables that results from queries.

+    SELECT 'author' AS "profession", "name" FROM "authors"; Important to know.
+OJO.

+    UNION
+    SELECT 'author' AS "profession", "name"
+    FROM "authors"
+    UNION
+    SELECT 'translator' AS "profession", "name"
+    FROM "translators";

+    INTERSET
+    SELECT "name" FROM "translators"
+    INTERSECT
+    SELECT "name" FROM "authors";

+    EXCEPT
+    SELECT "name" FROM "authors"
+    EXCEPT
+    SELECT "name" FROM "translators";

+    Example of use:
+    SELECT "book_id" FROM "translated"
+    WHERE "translator_id" = (
+    SELECT "id" from "translators"
+    WHERE "name" = 'Sophie Hughes'
+    )
+    INTERSECT
+    SELECT "book_id" FROM "translated"
+    WHERE "translator_id" = (
+    SELECT "id" from "translators"
+    WHERE "name" = 'Margaret Jull Costa'
+    );

+    Groups
+    Groups are used to group rows that have the same values in one or more columns.
+    GROUP BY
+    SELECT "book_id", ROUND(AVG("rating"), 2) AS "average rating"
+    FROM "ratings"
+    GROUP BY "book_id"
+    HAVING "average rating" > 4.0;    Having is like Where but when we are grouping first.

+    SELECT "book_id", ROUND(AVG("rating"), 2) AS "average rating"
+    FROM "ratings"
+    GROUP BY "book_id"
+    HAVING "average rating" > 4.0
+    ORDER BY "average rating" DESC;